oamg/leapp/docs/source/test-actors.md

 ## Bug fixing of actor

-Each bug found and fixed in the actor, should be covered by tests
+Each bug found and fixed in an actor should be covered by tests.